Are engineers underpaid? No. Engineers work in a free market and are paid based on their skill set. The onus falls on the engineer.

 In short, there’s complete freedom in the marketplace.
 I’m not forcing anyone to work for me.
 It’s the job seeker’s choice to work for me or not.

 But, every person needs to provide more value than they cost to a business.
 Otherwise, most jobs wouldn’t exist

 Engineers aren’t forced to line up for these “so-called” underpaid engineering jobs.
 These engineers make this decision willingly.

 Clearly, some people don’t think these engineering jobs are underpaid.
-In fact, this is why a $40k per year engineering job may have so much competition.
+In fact, this is why a $40k-per-year engineering job has so much competition.

 Now, one person can argue this issue exists because not enough regulations exist.
 Companies are exploiting the oversupply of engineers.

 At the same time, I can argue engineers take these jobs as they’ll do anything to get by.
 Maybe it beats the salary they made in the country they immigrated from, by a mile.
 Or, they don’t mind a lower standard of living with roommates.

 #5 Artificial control over the engineering labor market

 The American Medical Association (AMA), artificially controls the medical doctor labor market.
 They limit the number of accredited medical schools and residency spots.